rwndy/course-web-fullstack/CHECKLIST.md

 Participate in Impact Byte Network.

-Grant access to all partners.
+Grant access to various partners.

+Apply and get a job as a professional.

 --------------------------------------------------------------------------------